wessenstam/secretserver/module1/module1.rst

 | To specify a specific port on your environment that Secret Server will communicate to, you can also `enable WMI ports on Windows client machines <https://thycotic.force.com/support/s/article/Enabling-WMI-ports-on-Windows-client-machines>`_.

-Lab Exercise 1 – Connecting to the lab environment
+Lab 1 – Connecting to the lab environment
 **************************************************

 In this exercise will access the Thycotic training lab environment.